-After my graduation I wanted to travel through South-East Asia and do some voluntary work in Vietnam.
+After my graduation, I wanted to travel through South-East Asia and do some voluntary work in Vietnam.
 The main reason for seeking voluntary work in Vietnam was that I wanted to learn more about my background.
 The project ‘Global Passport – Hanoi 2015’ from AIESEC seemed to be a great opportunity for me to explore Vietnam and its culture.
-I did not know what to expect from the city Hanoi or Vietnamn itself, but this country has surprised me in so many different ways.
+I did not know what to expect from the city Hanoi or Vietnam itself, but this country has surprised me in so many different ways.
 I can really recommend people to do a voluntary project in Vietnam!

 My personal experiences